• Skip to primary navigation

 Jump to Recipe

 This healthy Lemon Blueberry Baked Oatmeal for one is a great way to break up the morning oats monotony.
-It's gluten-free, oil-free, vegan and delicious.
+You may also like our Lemon Blueberry Overnight Oats, a meal-prep favorite!

 side view close up of lemon blueberry baked oatmeal for one on white plate with yellow napkin and fork blurred in the background

-This vegan baked oatmeal is powered and packed with superfoods like flaxseeds and walnuts that will fuel your body throughout the day.
+This mini, yet mighty vegan baked oatmeal for one is powered and packed with superfoods like flaxseeds and walnuts that will fuel your body throughout the day.
 Your taste buds will be dancing because of the chemistry between the blueberries and lemons.
 Unlike others, this vegan baked oatmeal is naturally sweetened with dates and applesauce, so you don’t get that midday sugar crash.

 1. Rolled oats (use gluten-free if gluten-sensitive)